zenodeapp/genesis-ethermint/setup/README.md

 - It stops the service (if it exists)
 - installs all the necessary dependencies
 - Builds the binaries
-- Generates a key
+- Generates a new _or_ attempts to overwrite an existing key
-- Resets all configuration files
+- Resets all configuration files to their default
 - Fetches state, seeds and peers
 - Initializes the node
 - Installs the service